One weekend in Maia Portugal: tips on doing, seeing, staying, and eating

-The crafts fair, Feira de Artesanato da Maia, is one of their most popular events of the year.
+The crafts fair, Feira de Artesanato da Maia, is one of the year’s most popular events.
 The dates are tricky to keep track of, but here it goes: the fair starts on a Saturday and goes on for 10 days, ending on the first Monday after the second Sunday of July.

 Running a successful festival, non-stop, for over 20 years has a secret, though.
 People.
 The one force that keeps driving this festival forward towards a new edition is because locals want it to keep happening.

 You can fill a city with parks, gardens, and other green areas and still not turn it into a sustainable place.

 Like I mentioned at the beginning of this post, planning is the key to success in Maia.

 At the Praça Dr. José Vieira de Carvalho, where the City Council and the Torre do Lidador are, I was intrigued by the odd square-shaped garden in one corner of the square we could see from the top of the tower.